moabukar/Everything-Tech/Projects/Project-2/README.md

-# Here we create a project that converts from one currency to another
+# Here we create a project that converts degrees Celsius to degrees Fahrenheit and vice versa

-# The applicaion is written in java with a graphical user interface (GUI)
+# The applicaion is written in java